Skip to primary navigation Skip to content Skip to footer

 You are researching outdoor activities for your next vacation, and your family wants to go to the Hawaiian island of Maui.
 You have decided to plan a day of scuba diving, but is Maui good for scuba diving?
 You are currently reading a blog on a Maui dive company website, which means this answer might be admittedly biased.
 However, I can describe why Maui is spectacular for scuba diving.

-Maui Scuba Diving Highlights
+Maui Scuba Diving Highlight

 Aerial view of Maui's famous Molokini Crater dive site.